Karthikeyan20020408/E-commerce-_Application/README.md

 ## Project Overview
 This project is a feature-rich E-Commerce Application built with the MERN stack (MongoDB, Express, React, Node.js).
 The platform enables users to browse, search, and purchase products online, providing seamless shopping experiences for customers and a comprehensive management interface for administrators.
 ## Features
- 1.**User Authentication:** Secure user registration and login functionality using JWT.
+ 1. **User Authentication:** Secure user registration and login functionality using JWT.
-2.**Product Browsing:** Customers can browse and search for products through categories and filters
+2. **Product Browsing:** Customers can browse and search for products through categories and filters

-3.**Product Details:** Detailed product pages with descriptions, images, and reviews.
+3. **Product Details:** Detailed product pages with descriptions, images, and reviews.
- 4.**ShoppingCART**  : Add, edit, or remove items in a shopping cart for easy purchase management.
+ 4 .**ShoppingCART**  : Add, edit, or remove items in a shopping cart for easy purchase management.

  5.**Order Management:**
 - **For Customers:** Place orders and view order history.